StanfordGeospatialCenter/MSA/README.md

-# **MSA**
+## **Status of the database**

+***Due to the significant resource requirements for maintaining this dataset, the Stanford Mass Shootings in America database has been permanently suspended.
+The project has been archived and will remain publicly available as a GitHub repository.***

+***As a service to those seeking a comparable and more recently updated alternative, we are providing links to other, more active efforts, below.
+The Stanford Geospatial Center in no way warrants the quality of, nor endorses any of the database efforts linked to in the following list and provided the links only as a starting point to what should be a measured and careful selection process when seeking data on phenomena of this type.***

+# **MSA (Mass Shootings in America)**

 A repository for the maintenance and distribution of the Mass Shootings in America Database.

 #### Contents